Prismatic

 A SaaS integration platform is a tool that enables companies to build SaaS integrations more quickly and efficiently than if they coded them by hand.
 As a result, a SaaS integration platform can provide substantial time savings for integration teams.

 SaaS integration platforms often include connectors to standard APIs and other functionality to make creating integrations more accessible to non-technical teams.
 These platforms often include low-code/no-code integration designers for this purpose.
-However, given the limitations of low-code designers, SaaS integration platforms often allow devs to create code to extend available functionality.
+However, given the limitations of low-code designers, SaaS integration platforms usually allow devs to create code to extend available functionality.
 The extent to which a platform supports writing code varies significantly from one platform (and one vendor) to another.

 At present, SaaS integration platforms can be grouped into the following categories: